Charge-loop current order and Z3 nematicity mediated by bond-order fluctuations in kagome metal AV3Sb5 (A=Cs,Rb,K): Abstract

 \section{Abstract}

-Recent experiments on geometrically frustrated kagome metal AV$_3$Sb$_5$ (A$=$K, Rb, Cs) have revealed the emergence of the charge loop current (cLC) order near the bond order (BO) phase.
-However, the origin of the cLC and its relation to other phases have been uncovered.
-Here, we discover a novel mechanism of the cLC state, by focusing on the BO phase common in kagome metals.
-The BO fluctuations in metals mediate the odd-parity particle-hole condensation, which drives the topological charge-current.
-This state is further stabilized by the finite electron-phonon coupling and the off-site Coulomb interaction.
-Furthermore, it is worth noting that the predicted cLC+BO phase gives rise to the $Z_3$-nematic state in addition to the giant anomalous Hall effect.
+Recent experiments on geometrically frustrated kagome metal $A$V$_3$Sb$_5$ (A$=$K, Rb, Cs) have revealed the emergence of the charge loop current (cLC) order near the bond order (BO) phase.
+However, the origin of the cLC and its interplay with other phases have been uncovered.
+Here, we propose a novel mechanism of the cLC state, by focusing on the BO phase common in kagome metals.
+The BO fluctuations in kagome metals, which emerges due to the Coulomb interaction and the electron-phonon coupling, mediate the odd-parity particle-hole condensation that gives rise to the topological current order.
+Furthermore, the predicted cLC+BO phase gives rise to the $Z_3$-nematic state in addition to the giant anomalous Hall effect.
 The present theory predicts the close relationship between the cLC, the BO, and the nematicity, which is significant to understand the cascade of quantum electron states in kagome metals.